 In the case of European patents, any person may file a written opposition to the grant of the patent at the EPO, on one of the prescribed grounds (lack of patentability, insufficiency, added matter) within nine months of the patent being granted.
 The parties' submissions in the inter partes opposition procedure are considered and decided upon by the EPO's Opposition Division, with appeal lying to a Board of Appeal.

 What (if any) steps can the applicant take if registration is refused?

 Generally, if, during the examination of an IP right, the examiner raises objections to the right being granted, the examiner will write to the applicant with those objections and reasons for them.
-In attempt to overcome the objections, the applicant may correspond with the examiner (or attend an oral hearing) to further explain and, if appropriate, propose changes to the application.
+In an attempt to overcome the objections, the applicant may correspond with the examiner (or attend an oral hearing) to further explain and, if appropriate, propose changes to the application.
 Changes to a trade mark application may include, for instance, limiting the classes of goods or services for which the trade mark registration is sought.
-When changes are made to a patent application, the change is usually made to the claims of the patent, which delimit the scope of the invention.
+When a change is made to a patent application, it is usually to the claims of the patent, which delimit the scope of the invention.
 An applicant is not permitted to add new material to a patent application, so any changes must be supported by the content of the existing application (and/or any earlier "priority documents" filed by the applicant).

 What are the current application and renewal fees for each of these intellectual property rights?

 As of May 2018, the cost of registering a UK trade mark in one class of goods or services is £170 ("standard online fee").
 Should an applicant wish to register additional classes of goods or services, there is an additional fee of £50 per class.
 Once registered, the trade mark must be renewed every 10 years.
 The renewal costs for the mark in one class is £200, with £50 for each additional class.